Democratic backsliding in Asia by country: Bangladesh

-On 17 May 2004, an amendment to the constitution made the previous Chief Justice the head of the caretaker government and Bangladesh started to transition into a competitive authoritarian regime, where democratic institutions are viewed as exercising political authority but are violated by incumbents and elections become high-stakes events.
-During this system, corruption became institutionalized and anti-corruption mechanisms were used against the political opposition.
-In October 2006, when a new caretaker government was about to be appointed, the oppisition parties did not accept the immediate past Chief Justice and the president became the head of state.
+On 17 May 2004, an amendment to the constitution allowed the previous Chief Justice to be eligible for the head of the caretaker government and Bangladesh started to transition into a competitive authoritarian regime where democratic institutions are viewed as exercising political authority but are violated by incumbents and elections become farcical.
+During this system, corruption became institutionalised and anti-corruption mechanisms were used against the political opposition.
+In October 2006, when a new caretaker government was about to be appointed, the opposition parties did not accept the immediate past Chief Justice and the president became the head of state.
 In the 2006–2008 Bangladeshi political crisis, the BNP tried to influence the 2007 election and activists violently demonstrated with much condoning from the political parties.
 The military intervened, but political pressure forced the military to host an election at the end of 2008, which was won by the Awami League.